 - Update the Google Mobile Ads SDK to the latest version in the project.

-Starting v6.5.1, we have expanded support for AdMob’s Banner Ads and support following 3 sizes:
+Starting with Vungle SDK v6.5.1, we have expanded support for AdMob’s banner ads and support the following sizes:

 |Size in points (WxH)||Description||AdSize constant|